From Chapter Three

-I swore my way through my shower, appeased Bast, then hurried out the front door, already late.
+I swore my way through my shower, appeased Bast, and bolted out the front door.

-My boots hit the first patch of ice and I involuntarily skated the short length of my walk.
+I had forgotten about the ice.
+My boots hit the first patch and I involuntarily skated the short length of my walk.
 My yelp of alarm warned off other pedestrians as I windmilled madly for balance.
-A man grabbed for me but missed and – certain I was about to beat Kylie to whatever happened after death – I spilled across the hood of a slow moving Jeep.
+A man grabbed for me but missed and – certain I was about to beat Kylie to whatever happened after death – I spilled across the hood of a slow-moving Jeep.

 The amazing thing was that I landed on my feet.
 Though I was shaking like a leaf, I had injured my pride more than any part of my body.
 Oh, my shoulder would tell me all about it for a week, but that I was alive seemed miraculous to me.

 The driver of the Jeep clambered out with expressions of alarm, and I recognized my neighbor.
 She’d moved into the cottage next to mine at the beginning of winter break, but I’d seen little of her after the moving van had departed.
 Kylie sometimes reported on comings and goings and the return of the odd piece of misdelivered mail.

 “Are you okay?”
 She put one arm around my shoulders, being about my height, and guided me toward the sidewalk.
 “That was some dance number.”

 “I’m fine, really.
 It iced last night.
 It wasn’t your fault.”
 I thanked the man who’d tried to save me and assured everyone I really was okay.
 “I’m late for class…power outage… No alarm.”